aahmad4/Coronatracker/README.md

 <h1 align="center">Coronatracker</h1>

 <p align="center">
-A live coronavirus tracking website, made with a back-end of Node.js / Python and a front-end of HTML / CSS, which tracks international data on the COVID-19 pandemic and displays it in easy to read graphics.
-This website was created as a collaboration with Shiva (GH: shivaganapathy) and Sam (GH: ayunami2000).
-I was responsible for designing the user interface for the website, managing the server side coding, as well as handeling the API calls and refactoring.
+A coronavirus tracking website, made with a back-end of Node.js / Python and a front-end of HTML / CSS, which tracks international data on the COVID-19 pandemic and displays it in easy to read graphics.
+This website was created as a collaboration with Shiva (GH: shivaganapathy) and Sam (GH: ayunami2000)
 </p>

 <p align="center">